giuliopanda/admin-form-pro/readme.md

 # changelog

+### V.1.5.0 2023-01-08 Metadata support
+- NEW Inside the template engine, when a variable is extracted from the data of a list, the VAL attribute has been added. the extracted variables return the processed values.
+If this attribute is used, the variable returns the original value saved in the database.
+- NEW: In the page where the form is configured, the possibility of sorting the order in which to show multiple tables has been added
+- NEW: Special handling for metadata has been developed.
+In the setting screen it is possible to select the metadata table linked to the main table.
+If this is selected in the form configuration page, an Add metadata button will appear with which it will be possible to add new custom fields.
+- FIXBUG: inherited the single checkbox was not passing the value
+- FIXBUG: on lists with multiple tables the system that inherits the configuration on the list doesn't seem to work.
+- FIXBUG: (TAB FORM) change styles doesn't work correctly
+- FIXBUG The query aliases of a new FORM must always be quoted
+- IMPROVEMENT: On the autocomplete popup added the handling of the ESC key.
 ### V.1.4.0 2022-12-15 - Clone list
 - NEW: (list-all) Clone list: it is now possible to clone a list.
 - NEW: (Browse-list) The ability to clone a record has been added to lists.